Lithium-ion battery: History

-In 1980 working in separate groups Ned A. Godshall et al., and, shortly thereafter, Koichi Mizushima and John B. Goodenough, after testing a range of alternative materials, replaced TiS_{2} with lithium cobalt oxide (LiCoO_{2}, or LCO), which has a similar layered structure but offers a higher voltage and is much more stable in air.
+In 1980, working in separate groups Ned A. Godshall et al., and, shortly thereafter, Koichi Mizushima and John B. Goodenough, after testing a range of alternative materials, replaced TiS_{2} with lithium cobalt oxide (LiCoO_{2}, or LCO), which has a similar layered structure but offers a higher voltage and is much more stable in air.
 This material would later be used in the first commercial Li-ion battery, although it did not, on its own, resolve the persistent issue of flammability.
-The same year, Rachid Yazami demonstrated the reversible electrochemical intercalation of lithium in graphite, and invented the lithium graphite electrode (anode).

 These early attempts to develop rechargeable Li-ion batteries used lithium metal anodes, which were ultimately abandoned due to safety concerns, as lithium metal is unstable and prone to dendrite formation, which can cause short-circuiting.
 The eventual solution was to use an intercalation anode, similar to that used for the cathode, which prevents the formation of lithium metal during battery charging.
-A variety of anode materials were studied; in 1987, Akira Yoshino patented what would become the first commercial lithium-ion battery using an anode of "soft carbon" (a charcoal-like material) along with Goodenough's previously reported LCO cathode and a carbonate ester-based electrolyte.
+The first to demonstrate lithium ion reversible intercalation into graphite anodes was Jürgen Otto Besenhard in 1974.
+Besenhard used organic solvents such as carbonates, however these solvents decomposed rapidly providing short battery cycle life.
+Later, in 1980, Rachid Yazami used a solid organic electrolyte, polyethylene oxide, which was more stable.

+In 1985, Akira Yoshino at Asahi Kasei Corporation discovered that petroleum coke, a less graphitized form of carbon, can reversibly intercalate Li-ions at a low potential of ~0.5 V relative to Li+ /Li without structural degradation.
+Its structural stability originates from its amorphous carbon regions, which serve as covalent joints to pin the layers together.
+Although it has a lower capacity compared to graphite (~Li0.5C6, 186 mAh g–1), it became the first commercial intercalation anode for Li-ion batteries owing to its cycling stability.
+In 1987, Yoshino patented what would become the first commercial lithium-ion battery using this anode.
+He used Goodenough's previously reported LiCoO2 as the cathode and a carbonate ester-based electrolyte.
+The battery was assembled in the discharged state, which made it safer and cheaper to manufacture.
 In 1991, using Yoshino's design, Sony began producing and selling the world's first rechargeable lithium-ion batteries.
-The following year, a joint venture between Toshiba and Asashi Kasei Co. also released their lithium-ion battery.
+The following year, a joint venture between Toshiba and Asahi Kasei Co. also released a lithium-ion battery.